mark-b-kauffman/Learn-Create_Test_Courses/README.md

     * Did you delete courses if you've already created them?

 ### Other Useful Things
+*WORK IN PROGRESS - main.py is a work in progress.
+Use the create_courses and delete_courses notebooks directly.
 * For convenience a main.py script has been provided that can be used to run the create_courses and delete_courses code.
     * cd Learn-Create_Test_Courses
     * python main.py create|delete \<n\>